Jiyao17/qupath/README.md

-# qupath
+# QuPath
-A Quantum path solver.
+A quantum path solver for swapping and purification scheduling.